truth table: test_truth_table_tests

 review

-I ran tests for the operations of the Truth Table involving booleans which can either be True or False
+I ran tests using booleans which can be True or False for the operations of the Truth Table from Mathematics

 Would you like to test lists?